Cache Me If You Can: Capacitated Selfish Replication Games in Networks: Introduction

-The above result is presented specifically in the context of the sum utility function to elucidate the technique of fictional players.
-We then abstract the central requirements for our proof technique and develop a general axiomatic framework which allows us to extend our results to a large class of utility functions. \begin{itemize} \item We present, in Section~\ref{sec:model}, a general framework for \cc\ games involving utility preference relations and node preference orders.
-Rather than specifying a numerical utility assigned by each node to each placement of objects, we only require that the preference order each node has on object placements satisfy two natural constraints of Monotonicity (or ``Nearer is better'') and Consistency (or ``Independence of irrelevant alternatives'').
-This axiomatic treatment captures a vast class of utility functions and even allows for nodes to simultaneously have utility functions of completely different functional forms.
+In Section~\ref{sec:model}, we present the general \cc\ games framework in terms of the utility preference relations and node preference orders.
+In particular, we consider the utility that is not just each node's specific numeric assignment for each objects placement, but a preference order each node has on object placements that satisfies two natural constraints: Monotonicity (or ``Nearer is better'') and Consistency (or ``Independence of irrelevant alternatives'').
+In this way the method is extended to a vast class of utility functions, while nodes may simultaneously have utility functions of completely different functional forms.

-\item We extend our result for hierarchical networks to the broader class of utilities allowed by the axiomatic framework, and then study general \cc\ games obtained by considering different network structures (directed or undirected) and different forms of object preferences (binary or general).
-We delineate the boundary between intractability and effective computability of equilibria in terms of the network structure, object preferences, and the total number of objects.
-These results are presented in Sections~\ref{sec:exist} and~\ref{sec:non-exist} and summarized in Table~\ref{tab:complexity}.
-Notable results include: (1) the existence of equilibria for undirected networks with two objects that also utilizes the technique of fictional players, (2) the existence of equilibria for undirected networks when object preferences are binary, and (3) the equivalence of finding equilibria in \cc\ games with two objects and binary object preferences to the well-studied even-cycle problem~\cite{RST99}. \end{itemize}
+After extending our hierarchical networks results to the broader class of utilities, in Sections~\ref{sec:exist} and~\ref{sec:non-exist} we study general \cc\ games that have various network structures (directed or undirected), forms of object preferences (binary or general).
+Intractability and effective computability of equilibria is delineated in terms of the network structure, object preferences, and the total number of objects.
+The results are summarized in Table~\ref{tab:complexity}.
+Most notable are the following results: \begin{itemize} \item equilibria existence for general undirected networks with two objects, using the technique of fictional players \item equilibria existence for general undirected networks when object preferences are binary \item the problem of equilibria existence becomes NP-hard for general \cc\ games \item equivalence of finding equilibria in polynomial time for \cc\ games in strongly connected networks with two objects and binary object preferences, via a reduction to the well-studied even-cycle problem~\cite{RST99}. \end{itemize}